-READ WRITE

-- You may open the file for read. - You may open the file for write.
+READ WRITE You may open the file for read.
+You may open the file for write.
 Previous contents are lost.
+If you

-If you do not write to the file it will be removed when you close it.
-This also gives delete capability.
-Files may be opened for read/write in which case the previous contents are not affected by the open operation.
+do not write to the file it will be

+removed when you close it.
+This

+also gives delete capability.
+Files

+may be opened for read/write in which

+case the previous contents are not

+affected by the open operation.

 APPEND - You may open the file for append.

 Any new information you write will

-not overwrite any current information but will be added to the end.
+not overwrite any current information

+but will be added to the end.

-EXECUTE - You may open the file for execute.
+EXECUTE You may open the file for execute.

-This allows you to execute the file as a load module or a command file without the sh.
-All QNX commands have the attribute of execute.
+This allows you to execute the file

+as a load module or a command file

+without the sh.
+All QNX commands

+have the attribute of execute.

-MODIFY - You may modify the attributes/permissions
+MODIFY - Vou may modify the attributes/permission

-of the file.
+MODIFY - You may modify the attributes/permissions of the file.